 They suit some people, but not everyone.

-For example; one common area where money transfers can go wrong is with the beneficiary details.
+One common area where money transfers can go wrong is with the beneficiary details.

-It’s why we double-check these.
 We don't want our customers' money to go astray, and there is a far higher chance of someone making a mistake if the beneficiary is being set up for the first time.

 If it can take a long time to recall missing funds, so prevention is better than cure.